-Visit our museum to see some original artefacts and then look inside our reconstructed Crannog roundhouse.
+Visit our museum to see some original artefacts that our crafts are based on.

 Around the fire, learn about the dawning of the Iron Age and hear about furnace building and preparation for smelting.

-Prepare the furnace for the smelt: building the fire, and as is tradition, leave a handprint each on the surface of the furnace.
+Prepare the furnace for the smelt: building the fire, and as is tradition, decorate the surface of the furnace.

 Start adding charcoal and ore, and start the bellowing process.
 As this is a joint community effort a simple lunch will be offered as the process must not stop in order to produce the best results.